 My girls have each won soccer championships.
 They’ve each lost championships, too.
 Wins and losses?
 Believe it or not, they’re secondary in the journey.

-Why do I coach?
+Why coach?
 It won’t make me rich.
 Fame and acclaim?
 None.
 My club and recreation soccer positions aren’t my gateways to a gig leading U.S. Soccer into its next era.